AblionGE/IntelligentAgents2015/centralized/doc/report.md

 The goal of the compagny is to determine a plan for each of its vehicles such that:

-* all tasks assigned to the compagny are delivered
+* all tasks assigned to the compagny are delivered;
-* vehicles can carry more than one task at a time if their capacity allows them to
+* vehicles can carry more than one task at a time if their capacity allows them to;
-* the total revenue of the compagny (the sum of the individual revenues obtained by each vehicle) is maximized
+* the total revenue of the compagny (the sum of the individual revenues obtained by each vehicle) is maximized;

 # Solution: Encoding as a CSP